ferritinman/aws-bootcamp-cruddur-2023/journal/week1.md

 - I did this one at work for Postgres, steps were similiar to [https://laurent-bel.medium.com/waiting-for-postgresql-to-start-in-docker-compose-c72271b3c74a]()

-- Did have time to complete a working example this week
+- Did not have time to complete a working example

 ### Research best practices of Dockerfiles and attempt to implement it in your Dockerfile